davidralphlewis/binaryephemera/_notes/When-the-Coffee-Gets-Cold--Toshikazu-Kawaguchi.md

 -   Slow, gentle stories.
 -   Emotional problems always solved by time travel.
 -   Rules set up but never broken.
-A [[00 Inbox/chekovs-gun]] that is never fired.
+A [[chekovs gun]] that is never fired.